-Apparently back when the addition to our house was put on, the then-owners hired the Three Stooges to do the work, which is why you can tell the back of our house is of much lower-quality than the rest of the house).
+Apparently back when the addition to our house was put on, the then-owners hired the Three Stooges to do the work.
+This is why you can tell the back of our house is of much lower-quality than the rest of the house.
 They patched that up and further critter-proofed the place, and I am forever grateful for that.
 I can (hopefully) rest easier now!

 - 1/4 C olive oil

 - 5 oz. pancetta or thick-cut bacon, diced